airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 Chapter 5.
 Dealing with Files
 =============================

-A lot of computer programming deals with filesfiles.
+A lot of computer programming deals with files.
 After all, when we reboot our computers, the only thing that remains from previous sessions are the things that have been put on disk.
-Data which is stored in files is called *persistentpersistance* data, because it persists in files that remain on the disk even when the program isn't running..
+Data which is stored in files is called *persistent* data, because it persists in files that remain on the disk even when the program isn't running.

 The UNIX File Concept
 ---------------------